PlayQ/unity-uitest-tool/README.md

     }
 }
 ```

-Now we can use this method in our test method like this:
+The method is now available to be used in tests as an action:

 ``` c#
 [UnityTest]